Estimated reading time: 4 minutes

-Even if you already feel that you’re an excellent leader, there’s always room for improvement.
+Even if you already feel that you’re becoming a better leader, there’s always room for improvement.
 Nobody ever reached their maximum potential for success by standing in the same place.

-If you’re a new leader, you might not know how to start.
-When you want to develop a useful and valuable relationship with your team, you’ll need to exhibit some excellent skills.
+If you’re a new leader interested in being a better leader, you might not know how to start.
+When you want to develop a valuable and valuable relationship with your team, you’ll need to exhibit some excellent skills.

 Here are a few ways to become a better leader: